 g++ -I. -I.. -lexiv2 -DHAVE_CONFIG_H -o metacopy metacopy.cpp

 Like I say, I've hacked my install up so that it works and I can get on

 writing my program.
 But I thought you would like to know about this.

 (Workaround by Daniel Foote)

-Updated by Andreas Huggel about 14 years ago
+Updated by Andreas Huggel over 14 years ago

 In addition, defines should have a library specific prefix, like e.g., EXV_HAVE_CONFIG_H